csutanyu/objective-c-style-guide/README.md

 ## Property Attributes

 Property attributes should be explicitly listed, even when not technically required by the compiler.
 The order of properties should be storage, atomicity, `readonly` (if applicable), and finally `getter=`.
-This odrder is consistent with the automatically generated code when connecting UI elements from Interface Builder.
+This order is consistent with the automatically generated code when connecting UI elements from Interface Builder.

 **Preferred:**